Alessandro Tengattini

 Alessandro Tengattini is an instrument scientist at the Institut Laue-Langevin (ILL).

-Project in third call:
+Project in fifth call:

 Neutron plus X-ray Tomography of Bio-structures